UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The right energy provider depends on your home size, usage habits, and preference for bill simplicity.

-• Choose TXU Energy if you have a large home with consistently high energy usage, want the best mobile app experience, or can strictly manage your habits to maximize “Free Nights” or tiered bill credits.
+• Choose TXU Energy if you have a large home with consistently high energy usage, want the best mobile app experience, value an A+ BBB rating and a 60-day satisfaction guarantee, or can strictly manage your habits to maximize “Free Nights” or tiered bill credits.
 (Best for high-usage homeowners)

-• Choose Direct Energy if you prefer a simpler bill without complex usage tiers, live in a smaller home or apartment, or want the stability of a straightforward fixed rate.
+• Choose Direct Energy if you prefer a simpler bill without complex usage tiers, live in a smaller home or apartment, need access to a guaranteed-approval prepaid option like Power-To-Go, or want the stability of a straightforward fixed rate.
 (Best for apartments and simple bills)

 Is TXU Energy or Direct Energy cheaper?